skanti/libcmaes/README.md

 ## How-To install
 Have a look at the CMake file.
-Have special care with the linking of the Intel-MKL libraries.
-You may specify your ```LD_LIBRARY_PATH``` to look for shared libraries.

 ## Dependencies
-- Intel MKL
+- Eigen

 ## Contact
 Feel free to contact me if you have questions or just want to chat about it.